 KU Department of Physical Therapy and Rehabilitation Science

 Kluding began her academic career by earning a bachelor's in biology from Iowa State University in Ames, Iowa.
 She continued her education at the University of Medicine and Dentistry of New Jersey and Rutgers University in Camden, N.J., where she earned her master's in physical therapy.

-Patricia Kluding (PI)
+Patricia Kluding (site co-PI)

-Patricia Kluding (PI)
+Patricia Kluding (site PI)